eficode-academy/kubernetes-katas/04-storage.md

 [root@multitool-69d6b7fc59-gbghn /]#
 ```

-Create a file in the htmldir inside the nginx pod:
+Create a file in the htmldir inside the nginx pod and add some text in it:

 ```
 [demo@kworkhorse exercises]$ kubectl exec -it nginx-deployment-6665c87fd8-cc8k9 bash

-root@nginx-deployment-6665c87fd8-cc8k9:/# echo "<h1>Welcome to Nginx</h1>This is Nginx with html directory mounted as a volume from GCE Storage.
-This should exist no matter how many times we kill this pod. <HR><b>We NEVER lose</b>" > /usr/share/nginx/html/index.html root@nginx-deployment-6665c87fd8-cc8k9:/#
+root@nginx-deployment-6665c87fd8-cc8k9:/# echo "<h1>Welcome to Nginx</h1>This is Nginx with html directory mounted as a volume from GCE Storage."  > /usr/share/nginx/html/index.html root@nginx-deployment-6665c87fd8-cc8k9:/#
 ```